 In the making of “Poltergeist,” real skeletons were used as props, according to Tymoff.
 This macabre detail highlights the movie’s dedication to creating a genuinely eerie atmosphere.

-• This macabre detail underscores the filmmakers’ commitment to authenticity and their dedication to creating a haunting atmosphere.
+- This macabre detail underscores the filmmakers’ commitment to authenticity and their dedication to creating a truly haunting atmosphere.

 The Use of Real Skeletons

 In the age of visual effects and CGI, it’s difficult to picture real skeletons being utilized as film props.
 On the other hand, “Poltergeist” does just that, giving the film a scary reality.
-According to Tymoff, who worked on the film, real skeletons created a truly horrific atmosphere.
+According to Tymoff, who worked on the film, real skeletons were used to create a truly horrific atmosphere.
 This aspect not only provided a terrifying reality to the film but also provoked several conversations and assumptions among the audience.

 The Filmmakers’ Commitment